Want SEO? Create Quality Web Design and Content

 - Implement SEO basics: Get your site up with the basics in place.
 No site can thrive without effective keywords, title tags, and content.
 When you incorporate these elements from the start, your site starts working for you from the minute it goes live.

 - Don’t limit content to words: Quality content is about more than brilliant writing.
-Supplement your message with video and images that are loved by search engines and boost user experience.
+Supplement your message with videos and images that are loved by search engines and boost user experience.

 How to Kill SEO with Your Website Design